Maxime-Moilliet/MaximeMoilliet_13_17082021/README.md

-# Getting Started with Create React App
+# OPENCLASSROOMS PROJECT 13

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+A React app for managing a user Bank Account

-## Available Scripts
+## Dependencies

 In the project directory, you can run: